quantify-os/quantify-scheduler/docs/source/tutorials/Acquisitions.md

 The overall distribution of triggers would be: trigger count of 1 occurred twice, and trigger count of 3 occurred once.
 Hence, the resulting dictionary would be: `{1: 2, 3: 1}`.
 The dictionary notation shows the number of triggers as keys and their corresponding frequencies as values.

 The trigger count protocol is currently only implemented for the Qblox backend.
+Please also see {ref}`sec-qblox-trigger-count` for more information on Qblox module-specific behavior of this operation.

 Note, the threshold is set via {class}`~quantify_scheduler.backends.types.qblox.SequencerOptions.ttl_acq_threshold` (see also {ref}`sec-qblox-sequencer-options-new`).